SharathSR05/Mentor/README.md

 # Mentor
-Group project which is cloning by bootstap website. in this project we are all work together and try to give dynamic functionality to the webpage.
+Group project which is cloning by bootstap website.
+ In this project we are all work together and try to give dynamic functionality to the webpage.